RSA is a registered business name of RSA Insurance Ireland Designated Activity Company (DAC).

 In some circumstances RSA may offer the facility of paying the annual insurance premium by instalment.
 Where this facility is available, a charge for payment by instalment may apply up to a maximum of 8% of the premium due.

 Please note that the charge for payment by instalment is subject to change.

-In the event of default by the customer (premium payment or non-disclosure of facts) RSA reserves the right, with notice to the customer, to withdraw insurance and cancel the policy immediately.
+In the event of default by the customer (premium payment) RSA reserves the right, with notice to the customer, to withdraw insurance and cancel the policy immediately.

 Conflict of Interest

 It is our policy to avoid any conflict of interest when providing business services to our clients.
 If an unavoidable conflict arises we will advise you of this in writing before providing any business service.
 The RSA Conflicts of Interests Policy recognises the importance of identifying any potential conflicts of interest at the earliest stage.
 RSA promotes this Policy and monitors our business activities to ensure adherence to the Policy.